-Political Science majors must complete 11 courses (36 semester hours) from departmental offerings or from courses of study approved by the department.
+Political Science majors must complete a minimum of 11 courses and 36 semester hours from departmental offerings or from courses of study approved by the department.

 To declare a major, please come to the department office located in Tarbutton Hall, Room 327.

-Political Science majors must complete at least 11 courses (36 semester hours) from departmental offerings or from courses of study approved by the department.
+Political Science majors must complete at least 11 courses and 36 semester hours from departmental offerings or from courses of study approved by the department.
 These courses must include the following:

-- POLS 110 and 120: Intro to International and Comparative Politics, respectively (preferably by the end of the fifth semester).
-[4 credits each]
+- POLS 110 and 120: Intro to International and Comparative Politics, respectively (preferably by the end of the fifth semester)

 Completion of a concentration in one of the four major fields: American, International, Comparative or Theory.
 This includes an intermediate level course (corresponding to concentration), elective in concentration, research course in concentration (RSCH prefix or POLS 394/494) and a political theory course.